The TORONTO skyline in the late 1960’s – Mark Blinch/Reuters

 SIDNEY CROSBY, Canada’s hockey hero was out of action. suffering his 4th concussion.

-The Masonic Temple on Yonge Street at Davenport Road will become The Concert Hall on June 23, hosting some shows for the Toronto Jazz Festival.
-Opened in 1918, the building has a capacity of 1,500.
+The Masonic Temple on Yonge Street at Davenport Road opened in 1918 and has a capacity of 1,500.
 Frank Sinatra once played there, as did David Bowie, Led Zeppelin, and R. E. M. among many others.
 It was a ballroom in the 1930’s, then in the 1960’s it became a rock palace, and eventually comedian Mike Bullard’s studio for his late-night television show.
 The CTV network operated the venue from the late 1990’s until 2013.

 The Canadian/American musical ‘ Come From Away’, set in Gander, Newfoundland and now on Broadway, was nominated for 7 Tony Awards including BEST MUSICAL!